PabloKostenko/MyApps/README.md

 ---

-### ✨ Features

-- ⚡️ Simple yet addictive gameplay
-- 🎯 Flick mechanics for extra height and movement control
-- 🔄 Randomly generated platforms and obstacles
-- ⚠️ Includes moving, breaking, and teleporting platforms
-- 📱 Fully developed with **SpriteKit**, no external engines

 ---

 # Discover and Travel

 **Discover and Travel** is an interactive travel discovery app that turns decision-making into an adventure.
 Spin the globe, land on a random country and uncover unique insights, culinary treasures and unforgettable experiences all in a beautifully crafted interface.

+---

+### ✨ Features

+- 🌍 Interactive 3D globe for randomized country selection
+- 🍜 Curated info on local cuisine, travel tips, time zones & weather
+- 📖 Detailed country profiles with landmarks, must-see places & culture
+- 🗂️ Favorites list to bookmark dream destinations
+- 👤 User profile with avatar, country history & preferences

 ---